dtaht/blog-cerowrt/content/post/need_no_stinkin_blinkenlights.md

 and fired it up.
 I dimmed the bedroom by about 2/3s!

 Still: Many lights had no userspace controls.
-None of the beaglbone green wireless's gpios seemed to change anything.
+None of the beaglebone green wireless's gpios seemed to change anything.
 And: Power in particular - I lay awake getting grumpy at my power strips.
 Does someone make a power strip without a power on light?

+I know I'm not alone is wanting the LEDs off.
+All the googling I did for multiple products had someone else trying, desparately, to find some way to turn them off, and coming up empty.

 ## Stealthy switch